 But on that warm September afternoon in 2012 Robin was ready: it was high time for an airing out.
-With her British expat husband providing humorous commentary, and their enthusiastic son helping his mother display the items on the dining room table, the venerable family pageant began.
-Her ancestors had emigrated to America in 1831 from County Tyrone during the Irish Diaspora, and they had put down roots as farmers in Salem Township, Knox County, Illinois.
-The oldest contents had come across the ocean with those hardy pioneers, and each succeeding generation had made their own unique contribution to the whole.
+With her husband providing humorous commentary, and their enthusiastic son helping his mother display the items on the dining room table, the venerable family pageant began.
+Her ancestors had emigrated to America in 1831 from County Tyrone during the Irish Diaspora, and they had put down deep roots as farmers in Salem Township, Knox County, Illinois.
+The oldest contents had come across the ocean with those hardy pioneers, and each succeeding generation had been sure to make their own unique contribution.
 It was jammed to the brim without a square to spare.

 Out came the Victorian Era jackets, ancient scrapbooks, photographic tintypes, graduation robes, gold-rimmed glasses, property deeds, multiple diaries dating back to that first trip across the Atlantic, the worn family Bible, newspaper clippings of national triumphs and tragedies.
 The trunk seemed bottomless.
 And then I saw the letters.

 When she brought forth the notebook containing the Civil War correspondence that her Great Uncle John H. Mathews (and his brother Thomas) had faithfully written to their younger brother William Watson Mathews (her great-grandfather), I was mightily impressed.
 Those carefully preserved letters began with Mathews’ first-hand account of the bloody Siege of Vicksburg, fought with the 77th Illinois Infantry Regiment.
 Her uncle John had been badly wounded during the assault on May 22, 1863, but he survived.